martinsju/martinsju/README.md

 ## ✨ Hey there ✨

 My name is Julia Agra and I currently live in Brazil.
-I work as a Front-end developer, with more than 5 years of experience working with web applications, from websites, landing pages, e-commerces and systems, always looking for optimization and great user experience.
+I work as a Front-end developer, with over 5 years of experience working with web applications, from websites, landing pages, e-commerces and systems, always looking for optimization and great user experience.

 I also have a community of developers who want to have a great network, talk about programming, and solve problems.
 I often stream live-codings on TwitchTV, coding ReactJS projects, and prototyping some Figma layouts. :heart: